retooth2/xenharmlib/doc/quickstart.rst

 Note Scales
 -----------------------------------

 A set of unique, ordered notes is called a note scale.
-Note scales work similarly to pitch scales, however there are special considerations necessary in light of enharmonic ambiguity.
-We will address these in a subsection below.
-But first, let's create our first note scale:
+Note scales can be created with the :meth:`~xenharmlib.core.origin_context.OriginContext.scale` method of the notation context that expects a list of notes originating from the same notation:

 .. testcode::